jccuevas/cpp-docs.es-es/docs/mfc/reference/cmenu-class.md

 ### <a name="parameters"></a>Parámetros

 *hMenu*<br/>
-Identificador de Windows a un menú.
+Identificador de Windows de un menú.

 ### <a name="return-value"></a>Valor devuelto